mui/material-ui/docs/data/joy/components/card/card.md

 ### Whole card area

-To have the whole card area clickable, use the `Link` component to wrap the card's title and then pass the `overlay` prop to expand the interactive area to fill the card entirely.
+To have the whole card area clickable, use the `Link` component to wrap the card's title and then pass the `overlay` prop to expand the interactive area to fill the whole card.

 Note that the keyboard focus appearance will also cover the entire card.
 For more details about cards accessibility, read [Inclusive Component's documentation](https://inclusive-components.design/cards/).

 {{"demo": "InteractiveCard.js", "bg": true}}